-Furthermore, if, as indicated in the previous section, the differences between high and low SES students, and at-risk students more in general, can be understood as a consequence of differential access to a combination of resources, remedial efforts may need to address several problems at once to be effective.
-Programs that combine certain components may therefore be more effective than others.
 Another reason why it is interesting to examine combinations of components relates to an often suggested explanation for missing impacts: lack of motivation among participants (e.g. Fuchs, Fuchs & Kazdan, 1999; Edmonds et al. 2009).
-It is therefore possible that programmes will be more effective if they for example include some form of rewards for participating students, along with other components providing for instance specific pedagogical support.
+It is therefore possible that interventions will be more effective if they also include some form of rewards for participating students and implementing teachers, along with other components providing for instance specific pedagogical support.
 At the same time, just providing motivation or incentives may not be enough.
 For example, in a large scale randomised experiment (in total the experiment involved around 27,000 students) second graders were paid to read books, fourth and seventh grade students were paid for performance on a series of assessments, and ninth graders were paid for grades.
 None of these treatments yielded significant effects on the aggregate treatment level (Fryer, 2011).